 Beach Tower and Coral Towers, the two original properties, are value-based, and accommodations are clean and comfortable but can show some wear around the edges.
 Royal Towers and The Reef are newer and more upscale.
 The Cove feels very chic and adult-oriented; it’s fine with tweens and teens, but this is not where I would stay with a toddler.
 The busy Royal Towers (the iconic building in all the ads) includes the casino and a complex of luxury shops, so it’s ideal for those who want to be close to the action but not necessarily for those who crave peace and quiet.
 While Harborside Resort’s one-, two- and three-bedroom villas represent good value for space, the tradeoff is that they’re farther from the on-property happenings.

 We can help!
-Our Family Vacation Consultants will work with you one on one to book accommodations, recommend activities and more.
+Our Family Travel Advisors will work with you one on one to book accommodations, recommend activities and more.
 Click to send us a request >

 We stayed at The Reef, and I’d choose it again in a minute.
 The bright, contemporary lobby is a knockout, and the staff were the friendliest we encountered during our entire stay.
 Guestrooms are clean and pleasant, if not exceptionally stylish.
 Best of all, the property has a peaceful, relaxed feel — a welcome contrast to the high energy of the resort overall.
 It’s a bit farther walk from major sites and activities such as the waterpark, but the tradeoff is a greater sense of seclusion than at most of Atlantis’ other hotels.